Annex-Engineering/TradRack/docs/klipper/G-Codes.md

 (see [bowden speeds](/docs/Tuning.md#bowden-speeds) for details).
 If not specified, RESET_SPEED defaults to 1.

+### TR_CHECK_LANES
+'TR_CHECK_LANES': Checks all lanes for filament loading.
+Saves lane status to variables file for persistent storage through firmware restarts.
+Essentially performs a TR_LOAD_LANE for each lane, but does not error out if lane is not loaded.
+Instead it marks it as not loaded and moves on to the next lane.
+Does not take any parameters.

 ### TR_LOAD_TOOLHEAD
 `TR_LOAD_TOOLHEAD LANE=<lane index> [BOWDEN_LENGTH=<mm>]
 [EXTRUDER_LOAD_LENGTH=<mm>] [HOTEND_LOAD_LENGTH=<mm]`: Loads filament